‘Big Brother 20’ Week 11 Spoilers: Houseguest’s Next Target Confuses Fans And Julie Chen

 Warning: This article contains spoilers for Big Brother Season 20.

-With a double eviction looming, the houseguests of Big Brother Season 20 are planning who to send home come Thursday night.
+With a double eviction looming, the houseguests of Big Brother Season 20 are planning who to send home on Thursday night.
 Despite the fact that the houseguests are not privy to the double eviction, they have been preparing for the last several weeks since this season has yet to have the dreaded evening.
 What seems to be confusing some fans is just who certain houseguests are targeting for the second eviction on Thursday night.

 Big Brother Network revealed a conversation between JC Mounduix and Tyler Crispen where the Miami dancer proclaimed he would want to send home model Angela Rummans for the double eviction if she doesn’t win the Head of Household competition.
-Brett Robinson has also rallied behind this plan which doesn’t make much sense to fans or Big Brother host Julie Chen herself.
+Brett Robinson has also rallied behind this plan, which doesn’t make much sense to fans or Big Brother host Julie Chen herself.

 Angela is without a doubt the most hated houseguest by members of the jury, which would make her the ideal candidate to sit next to on finale night.
-Scottie Salton who has been in the jury house twice now after winning the Battle Back has stated that this is a bitter jury who will be voting emotionally instead of based on gameplay.
+Scottie Salton, who has been in the jury house twice now after winning the Battle Back, has stated that this is a bitter jury who will be voting emotionally instead of based on gameplay.
 Angela left a bitter goodbye message for Angie “Rockstar” Lantry and was shamed by Faysal Shafaat in his eviction speech two weeks ago.
 She also has bad blood with Bayleigh Dayton.

 That face you make when you're up to no good… ???? #BB20 pic.twitter.com/QR1fgOMHjN